Back to home page

 The First Friends Project also raised sufficient funds in the summer of 2011 to purchase the parts to construct 62 smokeless stoves for the village.
 Members of our trekking group visited homes throughout the village and were shown the smokeless stoves now in each home in Basa.
 The villagers were especially proud of their own work in assembling the stoves and building chimneys into their homes.

-The electric system and computers will also bring great benefits for the school children.
+The electric system and computers will greatly benefit the school children.
 School children have had no access to the outside world, as there is no regular mail delivery, phone service, TV or Internet connection in the village.
 The 5 grades in the Basa school have very limited resources.
 Unfortunately, many of the school children will be forced to leave Basa as the small family farms cannot support extended families.
 So, preparation to cope with living and working in an urban area, like Katmandu, is extremely important for the school children.
 Providing lighting to the village and computers for the school will thus not only improve the quality of life in the village, it will greatly benefit village children as they will be computer literate when they move to an urban area.

-Basa School Project (completed):
+Basa School Project (completed 2008):

 The Basa School Project was successfully completed as to fund raising in 2008.
 This project was intended to raise funds for the village school in Basa, Nepal in a remote area of the Solu region.
 Niru Rai is in charge of the distribution of funds, and he reports that, as of March 2009, the following improvements have been made to the School by use of the funds donated: